nhonn/nhonn/README.md

-Based on your current README and the updated tech stack (JS, React, React Native, Rust, Go), I'll create a new README that organizes your toolkit into smaller, logical groups for clarity while maintaining the essence of your original content.
-I'll also incorporate your full-stack engineering role, digital nomad aspirations, and the context from our previous conversation about Xcode and CocoaPods, which suggests you're working on mobile app development (likely iOS with React Native).
-The README will be concise yet comprehensive, reflecting your skills and personality.

 # About Me
 Hi, I'm Nhon Nguyen (Noah) 👋
 Full-Stack Engineer based in Vietnam, chasing the digital nomad life 🌍.
 I build cross-platform apps, high-traffic websites, and automation tools with a passion for clean code and open-source.